Badprt23/Android-Firefox-Bookmarks/README.md

 5)	use https://csv-to-bookmarks.glitch.me/ to convert .csv file to .html with netscape-bookmark-file-1 header (if link doesnt work use google or use https://gist.github.com/svandragt/b8901a1643332295339b9a9b987b5389;	Credits svandragt)
 6)	import html into browser:)

+Context: I needed to do this for a relative of mine, and it was moderately difficult to get this info so here it is